gostalt/website/src/markdown/packages/validate/main.md

 msgs, err := validate.Check(r, alphaForename, alphaSurname)
 ```

+Depending on the number of rules for a given request, it may be
-It may be more succinct to create a variable or function that
+more succinct to create a variable or function that contains the
-contains the rules, and use the spread operator:
+rules, and use the spread operator:

 ```go
 msgs, err := validate.Check(r, rules()...)